Spring Soil Preparation

 TRANSPLANTING: As you transplant, apply the FISH THE FLATS/FISH THE CROPS mixture.
 You’ll minimize shock and increasing vigor, plus stimulate your soil microbiome for strong, nutient-dense crops.
 Or try soaking your seedlings in this mixture just before transplanting outdoors.

-SOLUBLE KELP (or Seaweed) POWDER called Maxicrop: An excellent source of trace elements & potassium or K. Spray this kelp to ward off damping off of seedlings, reduce transplant shock, and resist fungal and bacterial diseases in the greenhouse.
+SOLUBLE KELP (or Seaweed) POWDER called Maxicrop: Even just Maxicrop alone is an excellent spray to ward off damping off of seedlings, reduce transplant shock, and resist fungal and bacterial diseases in the greenhouse.
+Maxicrop is a source of trace elements & potassium or K.

 These products f make a positive difference in crop health & vigor.

 *Shucks, you may have guessed it.
-Greigs have been my local heroes, dedicating their lives to providing products for crop, soil, and human health.
+My writing reflects what I have learned from Bob Greig—he has been my local hero, dedicating his life to providing products for crop, soil, and human health.
 I miss you, Bob!